xapix-io/paos/README.md

                         "AnotherServiceBinding" {"operation3" ...
                                                  "operation4" ...}}

-Each operation is an object implemented with paos.service/Service methods which you can use to get the data necessary for that service:
+Each operation is an object with implemented with paos.service/Service methods which you can use to get the data necessary for that service:

     (require '[paos.service :as service])